MAES-Pyramids/MAES-Pyramids/README.md

 // If you believe in GOD
 >>> [ '🐔', '🥚', '🐣', '🐥' ]

-// If you believe in Evolution
+// If you believe Evolution
 >>> [ '🥚', '🐣', '🐥', '🐔' ]
 ```